pranjalrai-iitd/ObsidianNotes.io/source/content/CURRENT AFFAIRS/CURRENT AFFAIRS - EDITORIALS/POLITY.md

 5. **Live streaming** of committee meetings on line of **US'd model** where hearings are live streamed

 <b><u>CONCLUSION:</u></b>
-- ***"Congress in session is congress on public exhibition, whilst Congress in its committee-rooms in Congress at work"***    - Woodrow Wilson
+> #Quote ***"Congress in session is congress on public exhibition, whilst Congress in its committee-rooms in Congress at work"***    - Woodrow Wilson

-- ***“Parliamentary committees are devices to overcome the limitations of organisational and technical complexity of large legislatures.
+> #Quote ***“Parliamentary committees are devices to overcome the limitations of organisational and technical complexity of large legislatures.
 Independent India inherited the modern committee system from the British parliamentary system and innovated new techniques to effectively manage the voluminous tasks in the large Parliament.”***

 ---
-### REGISTERED UN-RECOGNIZED POLITICAL PARTIES
+### **REGISTERED UN-RECOGNIZED POLITICAL PARTIES**
 #GS2 #Polity #Elections #RPA

 <b><u>NEWS/DATA:</u></b>